Cypress Park Crime Rate Trends — Los Angeles

 Cypress Park is a Northeast LA neighborhood between Mount Washington and the Los Angeles River, organized around Figueroa Street and Cypress Avenue.
 Anchored by Rio de Los Angeles State Park (on the former Taylor Yard), the Los Angeles River bike path, and the Cypress Park branch library.

-Three signals surfaced in Cypress Park this March — one one-month below-trend reading and two sustained structural shifts.
-The shape is broadly downward across property crime: motor vehicle theft and other larceny are both running well below their multi-year baselines, and that pattern has now held long enough to register as structural, not incidental.
+Three signals surfaced in Cypress Park in April 2026 — one single-month below-trend reading and two sustained structural shifts.
+The shape is broadly downward across property crime, with motor vehicle theft and other larceny both showing multi-month structural declines, not just a quiet April.

 Notable signals 1